Where To Eat And Drink In The BerkshiresFor when you need a reprieve from city life, or just a break from leaf-peeping.

 Mezze Bistro + Bar

 Technically Mezze is located right outside Williamstown, not North Adams.
 But don’t let geographical nuances or the short 15-minute drive keep you away - this is one of the best restaurants in New England.
 Located in a house that could easily double as an art museum, this farm-to-table spot (with a rather romantic outdoor patio) serves some really great seasonal dishes.
-The heirloom tomato salad comes with homemade sourdough croutons and green olive salsa verde.
-The bolognese has a generous sprinkling of garlic breadcrumbs, adding texture to a dish that’s normally rather - for lack of a better term - squishy.
-It’s all very well thought-out, and at $50 per person for a three-course meal, also one of the more affordable fine dining options around.
+It’s all very well thought-out, and at $65 per person for a three-course meal, also one of the more affordable fine dining options around.
 If you only have time for one place in the Berkshires, Mezze should be at the top of your list.

 Just like A-OK, Bright Ideas is also on Mass MoCA’s campus, and we should all be eternally grateful to the urban planner who decided that $20 soggy sandwich and bottled water museum meals should no longer be a thing.
 To absolutely no one’s surprise, the draft list at Bright Ideas is heavy on New England IPAs, but they do pair well with the barbecue offerings at A-OK.
 Consider it an upgrade to the Diet Coke you usually get.

 Maybe you’re saving up for the new Lego Star Wars Cantina set, or a Death Star toaster.
 Both are legitimate reasons to be on a budget and therefore eat somewhere other than A-OK Barbeque (meals run about $20 per person there).
 A short walk away from Mass MoCA is Christo’s, a casual spot with pizzas, sandwiches, and some Greek specialities too.
 A pepperoni slice sells is less than $4, which is impressive given that the slice is almost a quarter of a pizza.
-Large grinder sandwiches are $7.50 - they’re big enough to split, which is perfect since you’ll want to save room for baklava too.
+Large grinder sandwiches are $8.45 - they’re big enough to split.

 Berkshire Mountain Bakery Pizza Cafe